apache/flink-web/_posts/2022-05-01-release-table-store-0.1.0.md

 * Table Store uses a hybrid storage architecture, using Lake Store to store historical data and Queue system (Kafka integration is currently supported) to store incremental data, and provides incremental snapshots for hybrid streaming reads.
-* Table Store's Lake Store stores data as columnar files on DFS/CloudStorage, uses the LSM Structure for a large amount of data updates and high performance queries.
+* Table Store's Lake Store stores data as columnar files on file system / object store, uses the LSM Structure for a large amount of data updates and high performance queries.

 Many thanks for the inspiration of the following systems: [Apache Iceberg](https://iceberg.apache.org/) and [RocksDB](http://rocksdb.org/).